karkman/MMB-901_Metagenomics/Practicals/README.md

 ## Automatic binning

-There are several different tools for automated binning and they all perform very differently (as you probably have seen).
+There are several different tools for automated binning and they all perform very differently (as you probably read in the blog post).
 We will use [SemiBin2](https://github.com/BigDataBiology/SemiBin) for the automated binning.

-Semibin2 uses deep learning in metagnomic binning and has pre-trained models for several different environments, including human gut.
+Semibin2 uses deep learning in metagenomic binning and has pre-trained models for several different environments, including human gut.
 However, with multiple samples the pre-trained models cannot be used and we would need to train the model with our data.
-Using a pre-trained model is faster, but maybe not that accurate.
-We still prefer speed over accuracy on this course.
+The model training takes some time, although it might be more accurate.
+Running Semibin2 with pre-trained model is a lot faster and we will prefer speed over accuracy on this course.
 In case we have time, we can try the multi-sample mode for our data.

+We will use the same files we created and used in the manual binning with anvi'o.
 The job can be run interactively or as a batch job.
 You will need at least 6 CPUs, 50G of memory, 100G of local storage and many hours (to be sure this time).
 My test run took 35 min.
 Allocate the resources or write a batch job script and use the following command to run Semibin2.
-We will use the same files we created and used in the manual binning with anvi'o.

 Also make sure to run this from our course main folder (MMB-901_Metagenomics) so that all the paths are right.